johnwargo/eleventy-plugin-markdown-page-links/readme.md

 ![Sample links list](/images/image-01.png)

 You can also set global options for the shortcut when you load the plugin in your project's `eleventy.config.js` file.
-Simply add a configuration object to the `addPlugin` method invocation.
+Simply add any supported configuration variable in an object to the `addPlugin` method invocation.

 ```ts
 eleventyConfig.addPlugin(pageLinks, { openInNewTab: true });
 ```

+This example configured the plugin to open all links in a new browser tab/window/.

 ### Configuration Options